-The theory assumes that a patient who cannot cope with their medical needs without assistance will become distressed and begin feeling helpless.
+The theory assumes that patients who cannot cope with their medical needs without assistance will become distressed and begin feeling helpless.
 At the base level, nursing can contribute to this distress.
 However, Orlando theorized that the nurse/patient relationship is one that is decided by both parties.
-The patient cannot appropriately convey their needs or fears without first establishing a close relationship with the nurse.
+The patients cannot appropriately convey their needs or fears without first establishing a close relationship with the nurse.
 As such, nurses exist to offer patients a motherly and nurturing presence to relieve distress.

 The Role of the Nurse

 This theory states that it is the expressed role of the nurse to find out what a patient's immediate needs for help are and fulfill them.
 Unfortunately, the patients will not always express their distress in a way that determines exactly what kind of help is needed.
 Therefore, it is the nurse's job to use insight, perception, and intuition to figure out what the patient's true needs are.
 This process of examining the patient's behavior and discovering its meaning assists nurses in finding out what a client really needs.

 The nursing process theory dimensions can be summed up using some key terms.
 Distress is what a patient experiences when their needs have not been met.
 The Nursing Role is to learn what a patient's immediate needs are and meet them.
 Nursing Actions are direct or indirect approaches to providing for a patient's immediate need.
 An Outcome is a change in the patient's behavior that indicates either relief or an unmet need.
 Outcomes can be observed and interpreted in the patient both through verbal and non-verbal means.